SPIDERS OF BRITISH COLUMBIA

 by

-Robb
+Robb Bennett

-Royal British Columbia Museum
+Research Associate, Royal British Columbia Museum

-View the Checklist of the Spiders of British Columbia (2010)
+View the Checklist of the Spiders of British Columbia (2020)

 “ . . . spiders are ruthless storm troops in the matriarchal anarchy that is the arthropod world: theirs is the most diverse, female-dominated, entirely predatory order on the face of the earth.
 As such, spiders are key components of all ecosystems in which they live.”
 (Bennett 1999).

-To date, there are approximately 700 spider species known from British Columbia.
-Click here to read about the spiders of British Columbia (PDF posted with permission of the ESBC.).
-Or read this paper on Canadian spider diversity and systematics (PDF posted with permission of the BSC(TA).
 Read our note on the mating sequence of the familiar crab spider (Misumena vatia).
 You will need to scroll down to page 144 to view the article.

-Some notes about spiders that are of real or
+Some notes about spiders that are of real or imaginary medical interest:

-1) Brown recluse spider (Loxosceles reclusa):
+1) Brown Recluse Spider (Loxosceles reclusa):

 There are no brown recluse spiders in BC or in Canada.
 Their range is limited to the south-central and mid-western US.
 Click here for a general account about the brown recluse spider, where it occurs, and how to identify it.
 For a more detailed account of the biology of brown recluse and related spiders in North America (including medical information), read this article published in The Journal of Arachnology by well-known brown recluse spider specialist Rick Vetter.